The Woolworth Family :

 Frank W. Woolworth married his childhood sweetheart, Jennie Creighton on June 11th,1876.
-Jennie (left) was Canadian.
+Jennie (left) had been born in Picton, Ontario, Canada.
 She provided strong support through the hard times as the Five and Ten empire took shape, and was frequently called on to nurse Frank back to health and stop him from overdoing things.
-Her sister-in-law, Mary Creighton, was the first woman manager of a Woolworth store - a remarkable achievement for the 1880s and her brother was a store manager too.
+Her sister, Mary Creighton, was the first woman manager of a Woolworth store - a remarkable achievement for the 1880s and her brother was a store manager too.

 Jennie said that she preferred the early days when they had little or no money to the life of luxury and opulence the Woolworths enjoyed in later life - not least because the richer he got, the less she seemed to see Frank as he directed his growing empire.